-- Kempny A, Hjortshøj CS, Gu H, et al. Predictors of Death in Contemporary Adult Patients with Eisenmenger Syndrome: A Multicentre Study.
-Circulation 2016.
+- Kempny A, Hjortshøj CS, Gu H, et al. Predictors of Death in Contemporary Adult Patients With Eisenmenger Syndrome: A Multicenter Study.
+Circulation 2017; 135:1432.

 - Diller GP, Kempny A, Inuzuka R, et al. Survival prospects of treatment naïve patients with Eisenmenger: a systematic review of the literature and report of own experience.
 Heart 2014; 100:1366.

 - Hopkins WE, Ochoa LL, Richardson GW, Trulock EP.
 Comparison of the hemodynamics and survival of adults with severe primary pulmonary hypertension or Eisenmenger syndrome.
 J Heart Lung Transplant 1996; 15:100.